X (2022 film): Music

-The film's score was composed by Tyler Bates and Chelsea Wolfe, and features a cover version of "Oui, Oui, Marie" performed by Wolfe, which was released as a digital single on March 11, 2022.
-Bates said that the pair intended to "create a vocal-centric score framed with organic synthesizers and atmospheres that evoke a sonic aesthetic of ’70s arthouse horror films".
-Wolfe, who had not soundtracked a film before, primarily contributed her voice to the score, and attempted to use non-singing sounds to emulate the character's emotions.
-Bates compared the score to that somewhere between that of Debbie Does Dallas and Rosemary's Baby.
+The film's score was composed by Tyler Bates and Chelsea Wolfe, who intended to create a soundtrack with emphasis on synthesizers and vocals.
+Wolfe performed a cover version of "Oui, Oui, Marie" which preceded the soundtrack as a single on March 11, 2022.
+The soundtrack album was released on March 25, 2022, by A24 Music.

-Aside from the score by Bates and Wolfe, the film incorporates a number of songs from the 1960s and 1970s, including "In the Summertime" by Mungo Jerry, "Act Naturally" by Loretta Lynn, and "(Don't Fear) The Reaper" by Blue Öyster Cult.
-Additionally, one scene in the film features Jackson (Scott Mescudi) and Bobby-Lynne (Brittany Snow) performing "Landslide" by Fleetwood Mac, with the former playing acoustic guitar and the latter providing vocals.

 Release

 Theatrical

-X premiered at the 2022 South by Southwest (SXSW) festival on March 13, 2022.
-The film was released in the United States on March 18, 2022.
+X premiered at the 2022 South by Southwest (SXSW) festival on March 13, 2022, and was released in the United States on March 18, 2022.
+It is the last film to be distributed by Entertainment One in Spain before the distributor's Spain division was shut down on June 29, 2023, along with its Canadian division shortly before the film's release.

+The film was re-released in US–based AMC Theatres on October 11, 2023, alongside other A24-distributed films Under the Skin (2013), The Witch (2015) and Midsommar (2019).
+It was re-released once again on June 18, 2024, in promotion for its sequel MaXXXine (2024), including a 7-minute preview of the opening scene.

 Home media

-The film was released on video on demand services (including Apple TV, Amazon Prime Video, Google Play, YouTube, and VUDU) on April 14, 2022.
+X was released on video-on-demand services on April 14, 2022.
 It was released on Blu-ray and DVD on May 24, 2022, by Lionsgate Home Entertainment.

 Reception

 Box office

-X grossed $11.8 million in the United States and Canada, and $3.3 million in other territories, for a worldwide total of $15.1 million, making it a box office success against its mere $1 million budget.
+X grossed $11.8 million in the United States and Canada, and $3.3 million in other territories, for a worldwide total of $15.1 million, against its $5.3 million budget.

+This film was long rumored to have been made for $1 million, but as executive producer, Peter Phok, stated back in 2022, that was not true.
+And when the New Zealand Film Commission released their Approved Screen Production Rebate numbers, it was clear that both X and its sequel, Pearl, were each made for more than the rumored $1 million.

 In the United States and Canada, X was released alongside Jujutsu Kaisen 0, The Outfit, and Umma, and was projected to gross $2–5 million in its opening weekend.
 The film earned $4.3 million from 2,865 theaters in its opening weekend, finishing fourth.
 Men made up 55% of the audience during its opening, with those in the age range of 18–34 comprising 73% of ticket sales.
 The ethnic breakdown of the audience showed that 50% were Caucasian, 22% Hispanic and Latino Americans, 12% African American, and 16% Asian or other.
 The film made $2.2 million in its second weekend and $1 million in its third.
 It dropped out of the box office top ten in its fourth weekend with $359,067 (a drop of 65%).